Rey Mysterio: Independent circuit and Puerto Rico (2002)

-World Wrestling Entertainment / WWE
+World Wrestling Entertainment / WWE (2002–2015)

 Championship reigns (2002–2004)

 In June 2002, Mysterio signed with World Wrestling Entertainment (WWE), and promos that hyped his debut began airing.
-The "Jr." was dropped from his name and was billed simply as Rey Mysterio.
+The "Jr." was dropped from his name and he was billed simply as Rey Mysterio.

-Mysterio, with his mask, made his WWE debut on the July 25, 2002 episode of SmackDown! as a face, defeating Chavo Guerrero.
-He eventually began a feud with Kurt Angle, culminating in a match at SummerSlam on August 25, which Angle won after forcing Mysterio to submit to the ankle lock.
-He later formed a tag team with Edge; the two participated in a tournament for the newly created and SmackDown!-exclusive WWE Tag Team Championship.
+Mysterio, with his mask, made his WWE debut on the July 25, 2002, episode of SmackDown! as a face, defeating Chavo Guerrero.
+His first feud was with Kurt Angle, culminating in a match at SummerSlam on August 25, which Angle won after forcing Mysterio to submit to the ankle lock.
+He later formed a tag team with Edge, participating in a tournament for the newly created and SmackDown!-exclusive WWE Tag Team Championship.
 They lost to Kurt Angle and Chris Benoit in the finals of the tournament at No Mercy on October 20; the match was voted Match of the Year by the Wrestling Observer Newsletter.
-They won the titles when defeated Angle and Benoit in a two out of three falls match, but lost it to Los Guerreros in a Triple Threat Elimination match on November 17.
+They won the titles when they defeated Angle and Benoit in a two out of three falls match on the November 7 episode of SmackDown!, but lost them to Los Guerreros in a Triple Threat Elimination match at Survivor Series on November 17.

-At WrestleMania XIX, he faced the cruiserweight Champion Matt Hardy for the title, but lost after Shannon Moore interfered.
-On the June 5 episode of SmackDown!, he defeated Hardy to win the title.
-After losing the championship to Tajiri on September 25, he regained it on January 1, 2004.
-After a successful title defense against Jamie Noble at the Royal Rumble on January 25, Mysterio lost the title to Chavo Guerrero at No Way Out on February 15.
-At WrestleMania XX on March 14, Mysterio took part in a Cruiserweight Open for the title, but Guerrero retained the title.
+On March 30, 2003, at WrestleMania XIX, he faced the Cruiserweight Champion Matt Hardy for the title, but lost after interference from Shannon Moore.
+After earning a title shot in May, he defeated Hardy on the June 5 episode of SmackDown! to win the Cruiserweight Championship.
+After losing the championship to Tajiri on the September 25 episode of SmackDown!, he regained it from Tajiri on the January 1 episode of SmackDown!.
+At the Royal Rumble on January 25, 2004, Mysterio successfully defended the title against Jamie Noble.
+He lost the title to Chavo Guerrero at No Way Out on February 15.
+At WrestleMania XX on March 14, Mysterio took part in a Cruiserweight Open for the title, where Guerrero retained the title.
 On the June 17 episode of SmackDown!, he defeated Chavo Classic to win the title for a third time.
-He lost the title to Spike Dudley on the July 29 episode of SmackDown!.
+He lost it to Spike Dudley on the July 29 episode of SmackDown! then failed to regain the title on a September episode of SmackDown! and in a fatal four-way match at Survivor Series on November 14.